-The effects of floor level and orientation differences on natural ventilation in twostorey school building classrooms were investigated in this study.
+The effects of floor level and orientation differences on natural ventilation in two-storey school building classrooms were investigated in this study.
 The findings revealed some direct variation in natural ventilation (ventilation coefficient) with the floor level of the classrooms under investigation, which is more manifested in the two upper floors.
 However, the variation might not be significant.
-There is a need for further field studies on more suitable cases ascertain to significance of this variation and the optimisation of floor levels for orientationbased wind-driven ventilation.
+There is a need for further field studies on more suitable cases to ascertain the significance of this variation and the optimisation of floor levels for orientation-based wind-driven ventilation.
 It noted that the application of casement rather than sliding windows in classrooms on all the floors would enhance natural ventilation in the building and similar buildings in the study area.
-Further field studies need to be conducted on more suitable cases (higher floor levels) to ascertain the level of significance of this variation and the optimisation window area base on floor levels for orientation-based wind-driven ventilation.
+Further field studies need to be conducted on more suitable cases (higher floor levels) to ascertain the level of significance of this variation and the optimisation window area based on floor levels for orientation.